arnaudgallou/pakret/README.md

 Here’s the markdown output produced by the document above:

-    We used the ‘foo’ package version 1.0.0 (Fastandfurius, Clausus, and Lastopus 2020) to analyse the data.
+    We used the ‘foo’ package version 1.0.0 (Fastandfurius, Clausus, and Lastopus 2020) to extract the data.

-    Figures were created using the ‘bar’ package version 0.2.0 (Itisalapsus 2024).
+    Analyses were performed using the ‘bar’ package version 0.2.0 (Itisalapsus 2024).

     ## References